theasta/grunt-assets-versioning/README.md

 If you choose to version your files using a date, you can specify a dateformat. grunt-assets-versioning is using moment.js to format date.

-#### options.dateStart
-Type: `Date` or `Boolean`
-Default value: `false`

-Only works if you choose to version your files using a date.
-Only files older than the dateStart will be versioned.
-If set to true, all files will be versioned.

 #### options.timezoneOffset
 Type: `Number`
 Default value: `0`

 Only works if you choose to version your files using a date.
 Timezone offset (in hours) to take into account when generating the date version tag.
 By default, set to 0 (GMT time).

-#### options.hashLength
-Type: `Integer`
-Default value: `8`

-If you choose to version your files using a hash, hashLength let you set how long the hash is going to be.

 #### options.multitask
 Type: `String` or `Boolean`